MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 >
 > A view model is an abstraction of a view, and so it's bound directly to the view (the XAML markup).
 A data model is an abstraction of data, and it's consumed only from your view models, and not bound directly to XAML.
 So you can declare your data models not as runtime classes, but as C++ structs or classes.
 They don't need to be declared in MIDL, and you're free to use whatever inheritance hierarchy you like.

-Save the file and build the project.
-During the build process, the `midl.exe` tool is run to create a Windows Runtime metadata file (`\Bookstore\Debug\Bookstore\Unmerged\BookSku.winmd`) describing the runtime class.
+Save the file, and build the project.
+The build won't entirely succeed yet, but it will do some necessary things for us.
+Specifically, during the build process the `midl.exe` tool is run to create a Windows Runtime metadata file (`\Bookstore\Debug\Bookstore\Unmerged\BookSku.winmd`) describing the runtime class.
 Then, the `cppwinrt.exe` tool is run to generate source code files to support you in authoring and consuming your runtime class.
 These files include stubs to get you started implementing the **BookSku** runtime class that you declared in your IDL.
 Those stubs are `\Bookstore\Bookstore\Generated Files\sources\BookSku.h` and `BookSku.cpp`.

 Right-click the project node and click **Open Folder in File Explorer**.
 This opens the project folder in File Explorer.
 There, copy the stub files `BookSku.h` and `BookSku.cpp` from the `\Bookstore\Bookstore\Generated Files\sources\` folder and into the project folder, which is `\Bookstore\Bookstore\`.
 In **Solution Explorer**, with the project node selected, make sure **Show All Files** is toggled on.
 Right-click the stub files that you copied, and click **Include In Project**.

 ## Implement **BookSku**
 Now let's open `\Bookstore\Bookstore\BookSku.h` and `BookSku.cpp` and implement our runtime class.
+First, you'll see a `static_assert` at the top of `BookSku.h` and `BookSku.cpp`, which you'll need to remove.

-In `BookSku.h`, make these changes.
+Next, in `BookSku.h`, make these changes.

-- Add a constructor that takes a [**winrt::hstring**](/uwp/cpp-ref-for-winrt/hstring) value.
-This value is the title string.
+- On the default constructor, change `= default` to `= delete`.
+That's because we don't want a default constructor.
 - Add a private member to store the title string.
+Note that we have a constructor that takes a [**winrt::hstring**](/uwp/cpp-ref-for-winrt/hstring) value.
+That value is the title string.
 - Add another private member for the event that we'll raise when the title changes.

 After making these changes, your `BookSku.h` will look like this.